aduffeck/minibroker/README.md

 the according fields of the `provisioning` chart value.
 If defined, the user-defined parameters are dropped and the override parameters are used instead.
+You can read more about override parameters in [the documentation](docs/override-params.md).

 ## Installation Options
 * Only Service Catalog Enabled services are included with Minibroker by default,